wanghmin/wanghmin2.github.io/content/publication/wang-2016-dme/index.md

   differentiable and their Hessian matrices can be quickly evaluated.
 For additional speedups, the method can also serve as a complement to other techniques, such as multi-grid.
+summary: We show many elastic body simulation approaches can be interpreted as descent methods.
+Based on this concept, we propose a new gradient descent method using Jacobi preconditioning and Chebyshev acceleration.
 tags:
 - the Chebyshev method
 - nonlinear optimization